King George VI of the United Kingdom

 Died aged 56

-George VI (Albert Frederick Arthur George; 14 December 1895 – 6 February 1952) was King of the United Kingdom and the Dominions of the British Commonwealth from 11 December 1936 until his death.
-He was the last Emperor of India and the first Head of the Commonwealth.
-Known as Albert until his accession, George VI was born in the reign of his great-grandmother Queen Victoria, and was named after his great-grandfather Albert, Prince Consort.
-As the second son of King George V, he was not expected to inherit the throne and spent his early life in the shadow of his elder brother, Edward.
-He attended naval college as a teenager, and served in the Royal Navy and Royal Air Force during the First World War.
+George VI (Albert Frederick Arthur George; 14 December 1895 – 6 February 1952) was King of the United Kingdom and the Dominions of the British Commonwealth from 11 December 1936 until his death in 1952.
+He was concurrently the last Emperor of India until August 1947, when the British Raj was dissolved.
+The future George VI was born in the reign of his great-grandmother Queen Victoria; he was named Albert at birth after his great-grandfather Albert, Prince Consort, and was known as "Bertie" to his family and close friends.
+His father ascended the throne as George V in 1910.
+As the second son of the king, Albert was not expected to inherit the throne.
+He spent his early life in the shadow of his elder brother, Prince Edward, the heir apparent.
+Albert attended naval college as a teenager and served in the Royal Navy and Royal Air Force during the First World War.
 In 1920, he was made Duke of York.
-He married Lady Elizabeth Bowes-Lyon in 1923 and they had two daughters, Elizabeth and Margaret.
-In the mid-1920s, he had speech therapy for a stammer, which he never fully overcame.
-George's elder brother ascended the throne as Edward VIII upon the death of their father in 1936.
-However, later that year Edward revealed his desire to marry the divorced American socialite Wallis Simpson.
-British Prime Minister Stanley Baldwin advised Edward that for political and religious reasons he could not marry a divorced woman and remain king.
-Edward abdicated in order to marry, and George ascended the throne as the third monarch of the House of Windsor.
-During George's reign the break-up of the British Empire and its transition into the Commonwealth of Nations accelerated.
-The parliament of the Irish Free State removed direct mention of the monarch from the country's constitution on the day of his accession.
-The following year, a new Irish constitution changed the name of the state to Ireland and established the office of President.
-From 1939, the Empire and Commonwealth – except Ireland – was at war with Nazi Germany.
-War with Italy and Japan followed in 1940 and 1941, respectively.
-Though Britain and its allies were ultimately victorious in 1945, the United States and the Soviet Union rose as pre-eminent world powers and the British Empire declined.
-After the independence of India and Pakistan in 1947, George remained king of both countries, but the title Emperor of India was abandoned in June 1948.
-Ireland formally declared itself a republic and left the Commonwealth in 1949, and India became a republic within the Commonwealth the following year.
-George adopted the new title of Head of the Commonwealth.
-He was beset by health problems in the later years of his reign.
+He married Lady Elizabeth Bowes-Lyon in 1923, and they had two daughters, Elizabeth and Margaret.
+In the mid-1920s, he engaged speech therapist Lionel Logue to treat his stammer, which he learned to manage to some degree.
+His elder brother ascended the throne as Edward VIII after their father died in 1936, but Edward abdicated later that year to marry the twice-divorced American socialite Wallis Simpson.
+As heir presumptive to Edward VIII, Albert thereby became the third monarch of the House of Windsor, taking the regnal name George VI.
+In September 1939, the British Empire and most Commonwealth countries—but not Ireland—declared war on Nazi Germany.
+War with the Kingdom of Italy and the Empire of Japan followed in 1940 and 1941, respectively.
+George VI was seen as sharing the hardships of the common people and his popularity soared.
+Buckingham Palace was bombed during the Blitz while the King and Queen were there, and his younger brother the Duke of Kent was killed on active service.
+George became known as a symbol of British determination to win the war.
+Britain and its allies were victorious in 1945, but the British Empire declined.
+Ireland had largely broken away, followed by the independence of India and Pakistan in 1947.
+George relinquished the title of Emperor of India in June 1948 and instead adopted the new title of Head of the Commonwealth.
+He was beset by smoking-related health problems in the later years of his reign and died of a coronary thrombosis in 1952.
 He was succeeded by his elder daughter, Elizabeth II.DbPedia

 King George V Memorial.
 Designed by Sir Edwin Lutyens, unveiled on 23rd April 1937 by King George VI